Articles

 In short, all the stimulus in the world will make no difference as long as the global financial system is dysfunctional.
 Economic and market recovery needs to spring from confidence that there is real progress on this front.

-The above article is for general information only: it is not advice – and it does not necessarily reflect the view or opinion of Continuum Financial Planners Pty Ltd.
+The above article is for general information only: it is not advice – and it does not necessarily reflect the view or opinion of Continuum Financial Planners Pty Ltd advisers.

-Readers with questions regarding the matters discussed above should Contact Us at Continuum Financial Planners Pty Ltd.
+Readers with questions regarding the matters discussed above were invited to make an appointment with one of the Continuum Financial Planners Pty Ltd. To do so –

-This post was originally published in April 2009: it has been occasionally refreshed/ updated, most recently in January 2020.
+(This post was originally posted by us in April 2009.
+It has been occasionally refreshed/ updated, most recently in May 2025.)